OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/basics.rst

 A `Problem` also has a driver, which "drives" or controls the solution of the `Problem`.
 The base `Driver` class in OpenMDAO is the simplest driver possible, which just calls *solve_nonlinear* on the *root* `Group`.
-This simple driver may be replaced with a different type of driver depending on the problem to be solved.
-Specifically, drivers are provided to support optimization using the SciPy *minimize* family of local optimizers and the SNOPT optimization software package.
-Examples showing how to use these optimizers can be found elsewhere in the documentation.
+This simple driver may be replaced with more interesting types like optimization, case iteration, and design of experiment drivers.
+Essentially, the `Driver` determines how the `Problem` will execute your model.

 The `Driver` is invoked by calling the *run* method on the `Problem`.
 Prior to doing that, however, you must perform *setup*.
 This function does all